-County Percent of Percent of Percent of Population Population in Population in in Unincorporated Cities Villages Townships Ashland 38% 11% 51%
+County Percent of Population in Cities Percent of Population in Villages Percent of Population in Unincorporated Townships Ashland 38% 11% 51%

 Source(s) of information: Ohio Development Services Agency, "2014 Population Estimates by County, City, Village, and Township."
 May 2015.